FarronF/limerick-council-meetings/meetings/2023/09/12-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare-Rathkeale - 11th July 2023.md

 requesting a tax rebate for people who contribute to have their roads repaired under the

 Community Involvement Scheme.
-This was seconded by Councillor Collins and agreed.--- 4
+This was seconded by Councillor Collins and agreed.
+---
+4

 **8.**